A public lecture by Professor John Goddard OBE

 It concluded with a summary of the findings of the Civic University Commission and its proposals for Civic University Agreements between universities and their local partners now endorsed by the VCs of 52 UK universities, including Glasgow and Glasgow Caledonian.

-Presentation – video, transcript and slides
+Presentation – recording, transcript and slides

 Please note: the audio is quiet at the introduction but is louder once the lecture starts.